Known Issues or Limitations

 - The Monotype Spark font engine (Technology Preview) is not supported.

 The following is a list of known issues on the STM32H750B hardware.

-- Screen may flicker when performing some double precision operations.
+- Screen may flicker while performing double precision operations.
 For that reason, qreal defaults to

 - The SDK version 1.6.0 is not supported yet.